 The Importance of Social Media Addiction On Identity Development

-Research studies suggest that social media use can play in important function in two of the critical tasks of emerging adulthood: 1) identity development and 2) establishment of intimacy.
+Research studies suggest that social media use can play an important function in two of the critical tasks of emerging adulthood: 1) identity development and 2) establishment of intimacy.
 Identity development is critical in emerging adulthood (Arnett, 2004; Côté, 2006) and it is known that social media may be used to express identity to peers (Pempek et al., 2009).

 During this period (typically during the college years), social media is commonly used to establish and to express identity.
 It’s critical as parents we send our kids off to college prepared to appropriately use social media.
 Our clinical program focuses on transferability of skills and prepares our campers for college.
-In fact, we are based solely on college campuses for this very reason.

 Social Media Addiction Treatment: Now is the Time to Act